-Second, in cases when a conflict ends with victory or a peace agreement for some conflict dyad, and this is followed by declining violence also in other dyad(s) leading these to "low activity" or "actor ceases to exist" (outcome 5 or 6) in the same year, the conflict level termination is coded as the victory or peace agreement (outcomes 1, 3 or 4).
+As a general rule, a conflict episode and the outcome is determined on the basis of the observation of the last conflict activity in a year.
+However, in some cases when a conflict ends with victory or a peace agreement for some conflict dyad, and this is followed by declining violence also in other dyad(s) leading these to "low activity" or "actor ceases to exist" (outcome 5 or 6) in the same year, the conflict level termination is coded as the victory or peace agreement (outcomes 1, 3 or 4).
 Note, however, that if reports of escalating violence in another dyad after the agreement/victory then the conflict outcome will be determined on the basis of the last active dyad.